-You can either keep pinching off just the flowers, or resort to aggressive pruning.
-Aggressive pruning can help in the growth of a better foliage.
+You can either keep pinching off just the flowers or resort to aggressive pruning.
+Aggressive pruning can help in the growth of better foliage.

 You can cut off up to one-third of the plant.
 However, cutting down too much can cause stunted growth and poor functioning.

 Pruning can be done every 3 to 4 weeks, depending on the growth of your basil, as basil grows fairly quickly.

 When you are pruning, take care to cut it just above the lowest 3 or 4 leaves.
 A pruned plant not only looks better but also yields better produce.

 b.
 Timing of Harvest